fr4ct1ons/portfolio-gatsby-v2/src/markdownPages/games/r3p-visual-effects.md

 <iframe class="ytEmbedVideo" src="https://www.youtube.com/embed/i9q5a5fQfKY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Last but definitely not least is a rain effect I made for the overworld.
-It was also made with particle systems, like the previous VFXes. **This one has a catch, though** - I was "told" to make the rain transition smoothly from a simple light rain to a more detailed heavy rain.
+It was also made with particle systems, like the previous visual effects. **This one has a catch, though** - I was "told" to make the rain transition smoothly from a simple light rain to a more detailed heavy rain.
 I wrote a set of scripts that would change particle systems on runtime when a blend value is modified, similar to a slider on a shader.
 Below is a video of this system in action.

 <iframe class="ytEmbedVideo" src="https://www.youtube.com/embed/6GwtU4DKyBE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>